jojivk/Deep-Reinforcement-Learning-/MADDPG/README.md

   For instance, if you are using a Mac, then you downloaded Reacher.app.
 If this file is in the same folder as the notebook, then the line below should appear as follows:

   ## 4.3 To train.
+    Download following files
       1. Tennis.app.zip
          The Unity Tennis app (Only for Mac).
 Untar this in Mac
       2. Tennis.py
-         This has the code to train the model.
-Model wiights will be saved automatically once the target goal of 0.5+ is reached
+          Model weights will be saved automatically once the target goal of 0.5+ is reached
       3. maddpg_agent.py
-         Holds the two agents that are trained to play the game and the replay buffer
       4. ddpg_agent.py
-         File that has definition of DDPG class.
       5. model.py
-         File that has definition of the MLP model for Actor and Critic.

      To run training
       > python Tennis.py